Simple to use

 We tested for IP leaks, WebRTC detection, and DNS leaks using ipleak.net and found no issues.
 ExpressVPN’s own DNS leak test also found zero problems.
 Along with its zero logging policy, you get a very secure service.
 Unlike IPVanish (which is based in the U.S.), ExpressVPN is based in the British Virgin Islands, which has liberal data retention laws.

 To test the speed, I used Speedof.me.
 For server selection, I used locations around the world like the U.S., Australia, U.K., Netherlands, and Singapore, to show the range of connection speeds.

 Speed and ping time are key factors when using a VPN and ExpressVPN certainly impressed in this regard.
 Last year, ExpressVPN was great when connected to servers close to me, but suffered from significant drops in speed when connected to locations in the U.S. and Australia.
 While the former remains true, there has been a huge improvement with the latter.
 The drop, when connected to the U.S. and Australia, is less than 50% now.
 There’s also a consistency in speed across the board, regardless of which server you are connected to.

 Connecting to a server took an average of 8 seconds, which is quite fast, and faster than most others.
 However, connection stability continues to be an issue a year later.
 The VPN disconnected a few times and had to reestablish the connection.
 It did do that automatically though.
 The Network Lock also kicked in immediately, so there was no risk of any leaks.
 I also haven’t seen a dropped connection since a recent update for the Windows app.

-- Allows up to three concurrent connections.
+- Allows up to five concurrent connections.